 Crafting in Fortnite

-Yes, you read that right, Fortnite is getting crafting this season, which you can use to upgrade your weapons in a new tab in your inventory.
+In Season 6, Fortnite got a crafting mechanic, which you can use to upgrade your weapons in a new tab in your inventory.
 While you’ll still be able to find most weapons as ground loot, crafting is the most consistent way of getting your hands on the best weapons.

 Fortnite Weapons Tier list